 You must enable the Container Analysis API, which scans your container images in Container Registry for vulnerabilities.
 For an overview of vulnerability scanning in Container Analysis, see see the Container Registry Documentation.

 You use Partner Portal to add marketing information about your app, and to enter your pricing model.
 Your Partner Engineer enables Partner Portal for you after you have completed the Project Info form.

-At this stage, you only need to create the entry for your solution in Partner Portal.
+At this stage, you only need to create the solution entry for your product in Partner Portal.
 You add your marketing information in later steps.

 The direct link to Partner Portal is:

 At the top of the page, click Add solution.